 5. Create an ad schedule

 Not only the right channel but also the right time is crucial for Google Ads.
-In the Google Ad Scheduler, you can specify exactly at what times of day your ad should appear to a precision of up to 15 minutes.
+In the Google Ad Scheduler, you can specify strictly what times of day your ad should appear to a precision of up to 15 minutes.
 Here are some tips to get the most out of the ad scheduling feature in Google Ads:

 - Use business hours of potential customers: Research the usual business hours of your users and adapt them for your advertising schedule.